-The median employee was identified by examining our total employee population at October 15, 2022 of approximately 400 full-time employees, excluding our President and Chief Executive Officer.
+In 2022, the median employee was identified by examining our total employee population at October 15, 2022 of approximately 400 full-time employees, excluding our President and Chief Executive Officer.
 We then used base salary, incentive compensation (including annual cash bonuses and long-term incentives) and other incentive payments, as applicable, to determine the annual total compensation of our median employee.
 We did not make any cost-of-living or other adjustments.
-Due to anomalous compensation characteristics of our median employees as a new hire, we substituted an employee near the median whose compensation was viewed as more representative of our median employee.